 3.39 Discrimination, Harassment, and Retaliation

-North Dakota State University is fully committed to equal opportunity in educational programs/activities and employment decisions for all individuals.
-Any discriminatory (different or unequal treatment) or harassing actions(s) (unwelcome behavior that has the intent or effect of unreasonably interfering with the individual’s academic or employment endeavors or creating a hostile, intimidating or offensive environment) taken against another based on age, color, disability, gender expression/identity, genetic information, marital status, national origin, public assistance status, race, religion, sex, sexual orientation, or status as a U.S. veteran is prohibited.
+NDSU is fully committed to equal opportunity in educational programs/activities and employment decisions for all individuals.
+Any discriminatory (different or unequal treatment) or harassing actions(s) (unwelcome behavior that has the intent or effect of unreasonably interfering with the individual’s academic or employment endeavors or creating a hostile, intimidating or offensive environment) taken against another based on age, color, disability, gender expression/identity, genetic information, marital status, national origin, public assistance status, race, religion, sex, sexual orientation, or status as a U.S. veteran, or other protected class as defined by local, state, or federal law, or participation in lawful activity off NDSU’s premises during nonworking hours which is not in direct conflict with the essential business-related interests of NDSU, is prohibited.
 Any attempt to retaliate because of one’s participation in a protected act (anyone who, in good faith, alleges discrimination, harassment or sexual harassment or who provides information related to an equal opportunity grievance) is also prohibited.
 See NDSU Policy 100, Equal Opportunity and Non-Discrimination and NDSU Policy 156, Discrimination, Harassment, and Retaliation Complaint Procedures..

 3.40 Sexual and Gender-Based Harassment, Sexual Misconduct, and Title IX Compliance

-See NDSU Policy 603 – Sexual Misconduct and Title IX Compliance.

-Individuals concerned about equal opportunity violations should request assistance from the university’s Vice Provost for Faculty and Equity, NDSU’s designated legal advisor, Counseling Center, Disability Services Office, or an appropriate administrator/office.
-In addition, the university’s equal opportunity grievance procedure is available for any person(s) wanting to file a complaint alleging discrimination, harassment, sexual harassment or retaliation.

-See related policy, NDSU Policy 162.1, Consensual Relationships.
-Consensual relationships are defined as those romantic or sexual relationships in which both parties appear to have consented, but where there is a definite power differential within the University between the two parties.
-The actual or perceived imbalance of power that exists in a relationship when one of the parties in the relationship is an instructor or supervisor (including graduate assistants) and the other is a student or supervisee.
-Where a power differential exists, the instructor (including graduate students) or supervisor must report the matter, as soon as possible, to his/her immediate supervisor so appropriate steps may be taken.
-Accordingly, suitable arrangements will be made for the objective evaluation of the student’s, employee’s, or prospective employee’s academic or job performance and for the protection of individual and University interests.
-A copy of this policy may be requested from the Student Affairs Office, Memorial Union 250.

-North Dakota State University (NDSU) strives to create a campus community free from interpersonal abuse including sexual misconduct.
-See NDSU Policy 603 – Sexual Misconduct and Title IX Compliance.
+NDSU strives to create a campus community free from interpersonal abuse including sexual misconduct.
+For complete information regarding sexual misconduct and Title IX compliance, please see NDSU Policy 162, Sexual and Gender-Based Harassment, Sexual Misconduct, and Title IX Policy.

 Students are encouraged to report incidents or information related to sexual misconduct as soon as possible.
 Anyone who becomes aware of a Title IX complaint or violation of this policy and has the authority to take action on the complaint or violation, shall report the complaint or violation either to the Title IX Coordinator/Equity Office or Student Affairs Office:

 Title IX Coordinator/Equity Office